 f.
 Color Standards.
 As discussed previously, SOPs should define colors used in graphics down to team level.

 g.
 Databases.
-C2 INFOSYS will inevitably migrate to a web-based capability, allowing information to be entered into a database and then accessed by users as needed or when they are able to retrieve it.
+C2 systems will inevitably migrate to a web-based capability, allowing information to be databased and then accessed by users as needed or when they are able to retrieve it.
+Commanders should establish standard guidelines for setting FBCB2 default addresses in their units.
 For example, the S2 may transmit an intelligence summary to all subordinates and inevitably some will lose the file or not receive it.
 The S2 can simultaneously post that same summary to his "homepage" so users can access it as required.
-If this technique is used, there are a few key things to consider:
+If this technique is used, there are a couple of key things to note:

 - Posting a document to a homepage does not constitute communications.
 The right people must be alerted that the document is there and available.

-- The amount of information entered in a database and personnel who have access must be carefully controlled, both to maintain security and to keep from overloading the tactical internet.
+- The amount of information databased and who has access must be carefully controlled, both to maintain security and to keep from overloading the tactical internet.

 It will be several years before the majority of the Army is digitally equipped.
-Even then, the SBCT will operate with elements without digital equipment, especially in joint or coalition environments.
-National Guard and Army Reserve units, light forces, supporting corps artillery, and corps-level logistical units are the most likely types of analog units with whom the SBCT and its battalions will operate.
-Procedures for integrating digital and analog units are essential for the SBCT.
+Even then, the brigade will operate with elements without digital equipment, especially in joint or coalition environments.
+National Guard and Army Reserve units, light forces, supporting corps artillery, and corps-level logistical units are the most likely types of analog units with which brigades and task forces will operate.
+Procedures for integrating digital and analog units are essential for the brigade.

 a.
 FM and MSE are the primary communications mediums with the analog unit.